 My Top Easy Meals For Lent

-In the weeks leading up to Easter, it is traditional to give up meat for Lent as it’s seen as celebratory food.
-This time of year always makes my feel a bit of nostalgia for some of my favourite Mexican fish and seafood dishes.
+In the weeks leading up to Easter, people traditionally give up meat for Lent as they see it as celebratory food.
+This time of year always makes me feel a bit of nostalgia for some of my favourite Mexican fish and seafood dishes.
 Here are some of my favourite recipes to eat during the Lent season which are also easy to make at home.

 Street Food